-References must be from suitable colleagues external to the applicant’s own institution.
-They should be emailed by referees directly to the IAS Manager (see below) by the appropriate deadline on 25 June 2021).
+References must be from suitable colleagues who are external to the applicant’s own institution, and externalfrom Durham University.
+References should be emailed by referees directly to the IAS Manager (see below) by the appropriate deadline of midday 17 June 2022.
 The IAS will not make any request for references, including any not received by the application deadline.
-No applications will be considered without the provision of two references by the application deadline (25 June 2021).
+No application will be considered without the provision of two references by the application deadline.
 Applicants should therefore ensure that their referees are made fully aware of the deadline and conditions of application.
 References should include comments about: the applicant's standing in their particular field; the quality of the applicant's research; the level of recognition that has been received for this research; the quality of the proposed research to be undertaken at Durham; the applicant’s interdisciplinary experience; comment upon and the degree to which the applicant would contribute to and benefit from being in an interdisciplinary community of Fellows; and elaborate on the applicant’s collegiality/teamwork).

 The Fellowship proposal (c.500-1000 words) should describe the activities planned whilst holding an IAS Fellowship, the contacts and contribution envisaged in Durham.
 This statement should be prepared with the assistance of the collaborating academic at Durham University and should include (i) an explanation of how the proposed activity will contribute to the University Strategy (ii) the anticipated outputs of the activity.
 Applicants and hosts should take into consideration the evaluation criteria when completing the proposal.
 This proposal must be submitted with the application letter and CV.

 Please note: all applicants are expected to seek an appropriate host themselves: the IAS will not undertake this task.

 The IAS recommends using the information below to support the search for a host.